In Celebration of Life

 In Celebration of Life is the second compilation album and seventh album overall by Greek keyboardist and composer Yanni, released on the Private Music label in 1991.
+The album peaked at #3 on Billboards Top New Age Albums chart and at #60 on the Billboard 200 in the same year.

+Background

+Yanni expresses the euphoria of life's greatest moments in this collection of 10 powerful and uplifting works.
 Like its predecessor, Reflections of Passion, it consisted mostly of songs taken from Yanni's four previous albums.
 Unlike Reflections of Passion, it did not include any new material nor any songs from Yanni's debut album, Optimystique.
 However, it did include one song ("Song for Antarctica") taken from a multi-artist benefit album, Polar Shift.

-The album peaked at #3 on Billboards Top New Age Albums chart and at #60 on the Billboard 200 in the same year.
-The album was supported by the Revolution in Sound Tour.
+To support the album, Yanni embarked on a 30-city tour called the Revolution in Sound Tour, which consists of two other keyboardists that will use 35 synthesizers to replicate the studio version of the songs, a percussion section, bass player and a string quartet made up of three violins and a cello.